waxs/needle/README.md

 #### Take
 The take method receives an argument to specify the amount of items, this will "take" the first amount of items present from the manipulated array.
 By default the take function will return all the items if no parameter is specified.
+If you need additional info, a second parameter can be declared being a bool value.
+This will return an object with an additional info object.
+If you don't want to limit the amount of results given but need the info as well the first parameter can be declared as `all`, meanin `needle.take('all', true)`.
 ```javascript
 needle.take(3);
 ```